 Café Rust

-It’s open for breakfast and lunch and serves beautifully presented food – even a Full English comes dressed like a work of art.
-I love the salad bowls come with different toppings like spicy chicken.
-Chunky homemade cakes – think orange and rosemary – decorate the counter.
+Salad bowls come with different toppings like spicy chicken and homemade cakes on the counter – think orange and rosemary – are impossible to resist.
 Order a mimosa at brunch if you’re feeling fancy.

 Find Cafe Rust at 50 Preston Road, Brighton BN1, 4QF